YugabyteDB-Samples/pizza-store-kong-mesh/multi-region/multi-region-deployment-guide.md

     * `europe-west3`
     * `australia-southeast1`

+Update the network firewall settings byt allowing access to the following ports from any machine (`0.0.0.0`) for the `HTTP` protocol:
+    * `8080,5681`

-Do the following on each VM:
+Then repeat the following on every VM:
     1. Install JDK 17+ with Maven.
     2. Download and install the [kumactl](https://docs.konghq.com/mesh/2.4.x/production/install-kumactl/) tool:
         ```shell